 RAD Recreation Adaptive Society provides rentals of adaptive equipment in British Columbia, Canada.

 National Parks Access Pass The National Park Service provides a free America The Beautiful pass to citizens with a permanent disability.
-It provides access to all national lands that charge an entrance fee and gives a 50% discount on camping and other fees.
+It provides access to all national lands that charge an entrance fee (with a couple of exceptions) and gives a 50% discount on camping and other fees.
 You can get a pass online by submitting a form with documentation of your disability, or you can request a pass at any ticket booth where you will have to sign an affidavit stating you have a permanent disability.

 Washington State Parks Disability Pass/ Disabled Veterans Pass the disability pass provides free entrance and 50% discount on camping at all WA State Parks.
 You must meet the SSA definition of disability and provide proof on official letterhead and/or be receiving SSI/SSDI.
 The disabled veterans pass provides free entrance and free camping and other recreation fees to veterans with a service connected disability of at least 30%.
 Documentation is required.